ilshad/combo/README.md

 However, it is possible to write entire applications with Combo.
 For example, [Demo](http://ilshad.com/combo) includes simple Spreadsheet  and Presentation apps.
-Perhaps, sometimes even a single Combo component is enough to build an entire application.
+Perhaps, sometimes even a single combo/view is enough to build an entire application.
 Perphaps, sometimes it is pretty expressive code to describe user interfaces with complex logic.

 Possible use cases for Combo:

 - multiple tangled relations between UI widgets

-- need for data-DSL (maybe, generate DSL for UI from another high-level DSL).
+- need for DSL-as-data (maybe, generate DSL for UI from another high-level DSL).

 ## Drawbacks

 Take a look at the [Demo](http://ilshad.com/combo).
-In order to create 50 cells, Spreadsheet app mounts 161 Om/React components (50 for cell containers, 50 for display div, 50 for input field, 10 for rows, and 1 for table).
+In order to create 50 cells, Spreadsheet app mounts 161 Om components (50 for `:cell` containers, 50 for `:display` div, 50 for `:edit` input field, 10 for rows, and 1 for table).
 Each one requires to initialize a couple of core.async channels, go-routines, etc. The result is some delay while opening Spreadsheet.
 This is because we do not write render functions at all.
 Instead, we are combining dynamically generating units based on built-in render functions.

 As an alternative solution, do not create so many units, but write custom render functions.
-We can see an example in Presentation demo
+In the Spreadsheet app, we could write render function for cell.
+The result is 61 Om components instead of 161.

-app: instead of dynamically generating unit for each slide thumbnail, we have defined unit `:thumbs` and special render function for this.
+We can see an example in Presentation demo app: instead of dynamically generating unit for each slide thumbnail, we have defined unit `:thumbs` and special render function for this.
 The total number of units in Presentation app is 18: we create unit for each button in the toolbar.
 Possible alternative, for example, is to create single unit for toolbar with custom render function.

 Actually, there are always number of options of how to structure Combo
-component:
+view:

-- more units based on build-in (very basic) render functions
+- more units based on build-in render functions
 - or less units based on custom render functions;

-- define entire Combo component structure by units
+- define entire Combo look & feel by units
 - or define layout to wrap rendering in some generic way.

 ## Main concepts